 If you are an Interim Manager, Valtus collects and uses your Personal Data for the purposes of its business and in particular to:

-- introduce you and put you in touch with Valtus customers and/or prospects in order to obtain assignments and/or in the context of your performance of said assignments;
+- Introduce you and put you in touch with Valtus customers and/or prospects to obtain assignments and/or in the context of your performance of said assignments

-- monitor our relationship in order to improve your managerial experience and the experience of our customers;
+- Monitor our relationship to improve your managerial experience and the experience of our customers

-For prospective candidates, interim managers, referees and clients, our processing is necessary for our legitimate business interests.
-That is, we require this information in order to assess suitability for potential roles, to find potential candidates and to contact clients and referees.
+For interim managers, prospective candidates and referees of candidates our processing of your data is necessary for our legitimate business interests.
+That is, we require this information to assess suitability for potential roles and to contact referees.
 If you are shortlisted as a candidate, then this may involve processing more detailed personal data including sensitive data such as health information that you or others provide about you.
-In these cases we always ask for consent before undertaking such processing.
-In the case of a client organization, we may also store, process and use data, such as contact details, in order to fulfil programmes of work we have been engaged to undertake.
+In these cases, we always ask for consent before undertaking such processing.

 Our Legitimate Business Interests